mattias-skold/EnhancedExportDocumentation/support-site/04_guide-addField.md

 >

 ## Find the right location
-A very quick way of finding the right location for a change is to take a fext you know is present, like a label or a specific field name and search for it.
+A very quick way of finding the right location for a change is to take a text you know is present, like a label or a specific field name and search for it.

->Place the cursor in the text editor on the template tab and press Ctrl + F and serach for the text Priority
+>Place the cursor in the text editor on the template tab and press Ctrl + F and search for the text Priority

 ## Add the field